matloff/TidyverseSkeptic/README.md

 ## Norm Matloff, Prof. of Computer Science, UC Davis (former Prof. of Statistics at UCD)

+*Disclaimer:*

-Note:  This essay is somewhat frank, involving the very popular Tidyverse and RStudio.
+This essay is somewhat frank, involving the very popular Tidyverse and RStudio.
 I hope it is polite and taken as constructive criticism.

 I like and admire the RStudio people, including the Tidyverse originator, Hadley Wickham, and have always supported them, both